rkaysen63/Kickstarter-Challenge/README.md

 ## Overview of Project

-Previously, Louise, a playwright, had sought help with analyzing a large number Kickstarter crowdfunding campaigns in order to determine the viability of her own crowdfunding campaign for a play that she wrote.
+Previously, Louise, a playwright, had sought help with analyzing a large number of Kickstarter crowdfunding campaigns in order to determine the viability of her own crowdfunding campaign for a play that she wrote.
 For her play, ***Fever***, she budgeted $10,000 and planned to open it in the U.S.  (https://github.com/rkaysen63/kickstarter-analysis)

-In a short period of time, Louise's crowdfunding campaign for her play, ***Fever***, came close to its fundraising  goal and now she's interested the relationship between crowdfunding campaign outcomes and their launch dates and campaign outcomes and their fundraising goals.
+In a short period of time, Louise's crowdfunding campaign for her play, ***Fever***, came close to its fundraising  goal and now she's interested in:
+* The relationship between crowdfunding campaign outcomes and their launch dates and
+* The relationship between crowdfunding campaign outcomes and their fundraising goals.
 (Premise from Bootcamp Module 1 Challenge.
 Kickstarter Data downloaded from Bootcamp Module 1.1.3)

 ### Purpose

-The purpose of this analysis is to determine if there are relationships between Kickstarter crowdfunding campaign outcomes and their launch dates and campaign outcomes and their fundraising goals and to see what these relationships might reveal.
+This project intends to analyze the relationships described above and identify trends in order to improve future crowdfunding efforts.
 Excel and its functions and features were used to organize, convert and display the data in order to help visualize the results.

 ## Analysis and Challenges